Cowboys News App [Android]

 I have a feeling this one will be a closer game than most may expect.

-Cleveland has been in almost every game this season, minus a select few, and they aren't short on play makers at with back in action.
+Cleveland has been in almost every game this season, minus a select few, and they aren’t short on play makers at wide receiver with Corey Coleman back in action.
 With a banged up secondary, the Cowboys defense could struggle in this one.

 In the end, though, the offensive firepower of the Cowboys will be too much for Cleveland.
-Ezekiel Elliott runs for 150 on an awful as Dallas pulls out a close one.
+Ezekiel Elliott runs for 150 on an awful run defense as Dallas pulls out a close one.

 Cowboys 27 – Browns 23